 Do not ever put up a video without optimizing it to rank high whenever a relevant search is conducted.
 This works on platforms such as Facebook, YouTube and many other platforms.

 Speaking of YouTube, whenever you upload a video to your channel, ensure that you do so privately.
 This will afford you the chance to optimize the video.
-Do this with a custom beautiful video thumbnail, a captivating title and description, relevant tags.
+Do this with a beautiful custom video thumbnail, a captivating title, and description, and relevant tags.
 All these will encourage viewers to click through.

-After this, you can change the settings so that the video can be viewed publicly.
+After this, you can change the settings to view the video publicly.

 5. Keep your viewers interested

 You do not stop and rest on your laurels because you garnered a decent amount of viewers for a video you posted.
-The idea is to keep them interested enough to want to watch subsequent videos so your viewership grows and by consequence your rank in searches.
+The idea is to keep them interested enough to want to watch subsequent videos so your viewership grows and as a consequence, your rank in search engines.

-Always interact with your viewers, reply to their comments and encourage them to share their opinion.
-Viewers who feel comfortable sharing their opinion soon turn into subscribers.
+Always interact with your viewers, reply to their comments, and encourage them to share their opinions.
+Viewers who feel comfortable sharing their opinions soon turn into subscribers.